 Elisabeth Jaquette joined ALTA in April 2017 as Managing Director.
-She is also a translator from Arabic; her book-length translations include The Queue by Basma Abdel Aziz (TA First Translation Prize shortlist; Best Translated Book Award longlist) and The Apartment in Bab el-Louk by Donia Maher, Ganzeer, and Ahmed Nady, among others.
-Elisabeth is the recipient of a PEN/Heim Translation Grant and an English PEN Translates Award, and has served as a judge for the NEA Literary Translation Fellowships, the PEN Center USA Translation Award, and the PEN America Translation Prize.
+She is also a translator from Arabic; her book-length translations include The Queue by Basma Abdel Aziz, Thirteen Months of Sunrise by Rania Mamoun, and The Apartment in Bab el-Louk by Donia Maher.
+Elisabeth is the recipient of a PEN/Heim Translation Grant and several English PEN Translates Awards, and has served as a judge for the National Book Award in Translated Literature, the NEA Literary Translation Fellowships, the PEN Center USA Translation Award, and the PEN America Translation Prize.
 She holds an MA from Columbia University, a BA from Swarthmore College, and was a CASA Fellow at the American University in Cairo.
-Elisabeth has also taught translation at Hunter College, CUNY.
+She has also taught translation at Bread Loaf Translators Conference and at Hunter College, CUNY.
 Find her on Twitter at @lissiejaquette.

 Communications & Awards Manager

 Rachael Daum has worked with ALTA since 2014.
 She received her BA in Creative Writing from the University of Rochester and MA in Slavic Studies from Indiana University; she also received Certificates in Literary Translation from both institutions.
 Her original work and translations have appeared in Two Lines Journal, Queen Mob's Teahouse, Mt.
 Island Magazine, Literary Laundry, and elsewhere.
 Rachael lives and works in Belgrade, Serbia, where she also runs a teaching and translation agency called Black Birch, and translates from Serbian, Russian, and German.
 Find her on Twitter at @rclouisedaum.